 Ideally that means you’ll be staying somewhere that has opportunities for things for you to do outside of your room – whether that be swimming or exploring or even just enjoying peaceful, physically-distanced nooks and crannies during your down time.

 In addition, the park opening and closing hours means you’re more likely than ever to be eating at least 1 (if not 2) meals outside of the parks.

 Having a resort with food options that appeals to your taste buds will make things a lot more enjoyable.

 Even better than that is staying somewhere with restaurants that you enjoy plus having a kitchen so that you can easily cook a few meals yourself.
 The Deluxe Villas, Cabins at Fort Wilderness, and even some offsite resorts like Wyndham Bonnet Creek are all great choices.

-Personally, on our first visit back we really enjoyed having the ability to cook some of our meals in our room.
+Personally, on our first visits back we really enjoyed having the ability to cook some of our meals in our room.
 Not only does eating out get old fast, but it just felt safer to minimize the amount of time we were in public without our masks on.

 If that is a concern for you, too, try to choose somewhere with a kitchen or kitchenette in the room.